 • High/Low temperature alarm

-• A 6′ metal probe
+• A 6′ rubber probe

 • 2x outlets for heating/cooling

-3. Inkbird ITC-306T Temperature Controller
+3. Inkbird WiFi Aquarium Heater Controller

-1. Bayite Temperature Controller
+2. Bayite Temperature Controller

-I’m a proud owner of not one, but three of these little wonders, and let me tell you, I absolutely adore them.
+I’m a proud owner of not one, but five of these little wonders, and let me tell you, I absolutely adore them.
 Now, sure, they might not have those fancy specialized aquarium probes, but honestly, I’ve never encountered any issues with their probes failing on me.
 And even if by some rare chance it does go out, you can easily grab a replacement waterproof probe and plug it right into the Bayite controller without a hitch.

 The Bayite Temperature Controller has all the features I need and more.
 It boasts both heating and cooling outlets, a replaceable temperature probe, and two mounting brackets (just a heads-up, screws are not included) that securely attach this beauty to your stand.